fenago/kubernetes-course/md/Lab_8.md

-13. Delete the Deployment and the Service to ensure you\'re working on the clean ground for the following exercises in this chapter:
+13. Delete the Deployment and the Service to ensure you\'re working on the clean ground for the following exercises in this lab:

     ```